-The Naval Academy Hydromechanics Laboratory (NAHL) features a multitude of unparalleled experimental facilities:
+The Naval Academy Hydromechanics Laboratory (NAHL) is a 35,000 FT2 naval laboratory featuring a multitude of unparalleled experimental facilities:

 - The 380 FT Towing Tank, NAHL's largest and premier tank, supports the use of large experimental models, vastly improving full-scale predictions made from associated testing.
 Ship models up to 25 FT in length can be tested in NAHL's 380 FT Towing Tank.
 NAHL's largest towing tank also allows for a wide variety of high-speed testing.

 - The L-shaped Coastal Engineering Tank is equipped with a wave-maker where breakwaters, jetties, groins, and harbors can be designed (and their effectiveness can be evaluated).

 - The 120 FT Towing Tank, NAHL's workhorse tank, is used extensively for lab-based classes, research projects, routine demonstrations, and STEM outreach efforts.

 - The Ballast Tank provides a small, undisturbed body of water for measuring ship stability, calibrating wave gages, and testing underwater vehicles.